brunodrugowick/kindle-calendar-reader/README.md

 ### Token(s)

 This is **not** a multi-tenant application.
 You currently can set up one Google account to view events from.
-When you hit the `/setup` endpoint (or when the app detects that there are no tokens configured), you get a chance to configure a token that will be used to request calendar events on your behalf.
+When you hit the `/setup` endpoint you get a chance to configure a token that will be used to request calendar events on your behalf.

-> _NOTE_: your credentials never leave your computer, this is safe to use, I'm not tricking you.
-But I must say
+> _NOTE_: your credentials are store in the app's memory only, this is safe to use, I'm not tricking you.
+But I must
-> that if you don't understand how all this works, you better not use this app at all.
+> say that if you don't understand how all this works, you better not use this app at all.

 ### Run